Grand Canal Storm Water Outfall Extension

 What are the next steps?

-This project is currently at planning stage and a planning application is due to be submitted to An Bord Pleanála in late 2021.
+This project is currently at planning stage and a planning application is due to be submitted to An Bord Pleanála in early 2022.

 Why is this project needed?